-The Investigator(s) will review any responses submitted during the review and response period and determine any additional steps that should to be taken before finalizing the report.
+The Investigator(s) and Title IX Coordinator will review any responses submitted during the review and response period and determine any additional steps that should to be taken before finalizing the report.
 The Investigators may respond in writing in the investigation report to the parties' submitted responses and/or share the responses between the parties for additional responses.
-The final investigative report will be submitted to the Title IX Coordinator.
+The final investigation report will be submitted to the Title IX Coordinator.